Gavinkuo123456/CE2T-6-Axis-Robotic-Arm/README.md

 ## 🤖 Overview

 This project features a fully functional 6-DOF robotic arm that combines:
-- **3D printed mechanical components** for cost-effective construction
+- **3D printed mechanical components** for easy production and construction
 - **Stepper motor actuation** for precise positioning
 - **Powerfull motor controller** for driving high-torque motors with precise control
 - **Arduino-based control system** for accessibility and expandability